ethan-l-chen-24/miniC_Compiler/README.md

 # Mini-C Compiler
 ## Ethan Chen, COSC 57, F004H1G

 This repository contains the code for a compiler for mini-C, a reduced version of the C programming language.
 To compile a miniC file, adjust the `folder` and `test_file` variables in the Makefile to match the file you want to compile, and call `make` and then `make compile`.
 Provided in `lib/test_files` are two folders: `files` and `semantic_tests` which can be used as test files for the different parts of the compiler.
+The `helper` module contains a library of auxiliary helper functions generic to all sections of the project.

 The compiler is broken up into distinct sections: